How the adoption of electric vehicles is changing with improvements in battery technology

 - Thermal consistency across climates, duty cycles, and charging sessions.

-- Warranty length and clarity, including whether coverage is tied to health checks or service plans.
+- Warranty length and clarity, including health-check conditions.

 - Used-EV financing spreads, resale strength, and certificate-backed confidence.